Best Winter Curb Appeal Ideas from 18 Professionals

 As a dedicated Real Estate professional, Lynn Pineda sells homes in Southeast Florida covering the areas of Coral Springs Real Estate to Boca Raton Real Estate.
 It’s what she loves to do!

 What better way to win the heart of a home Buyer than by making sure your home’s appeal begins at first glance.
 A first glance can be captivating and when Sellers are competing with other homeowners, one’s winter curb appeal can make all the difference in locking in the first glance, securing the “I want to find out more”!

 It’s the homes that are uninviting that send a prospective home Buyer to their competition.
 It’s the homes that couldn’t care to put forth some effort that sends a Buyer on its way.
 It is the home that is so inviting at first glance, that Buyers want to discover more.
 Let that be your home when you’re selling a home.

 Captivate and invite prospective home Buyers and be all the buzz with the below winter curb appeal suggestions.

-Change handle and lock on front door – the constant, beating-down sunshine that has occurred all summer long here in South Florida can really do a number on a door’s lock and handle.
-The finish can quickly be tarnished when you experience day after day of bright sunshine and high heat that are all too familiar here in Florida.
+Change handle and lock on the front door – the constant, beating-down sunshine that has occurred all summer long here in South Florida can really do a number on a door’s lock and handle.
+The finish can quickly be tarnished when you experience day after day of bright sunshine and high heat that is all too familiar here in Florida.
 Sorry, you Northerners if you’re reading this now in the dead of winter and could really use some rays!

-Prepare your lawn and landscaping – we’re forever green here in South Florida, so year round maintenance of your home’s grass, bushes, hedges and garden beds are a must if your plans are to captivate home Buyers.
+Prepare your lawn and landscaping – we’re forever green here in South Florida, so year-round maintenance of your home’s grass, bushes, hedges, and garden beds are a must if your plans are to captivate home Buyers.